LuckyResistor/HAL-common-unittest/README.md

-# HAL-common-unittest
+# Unittest for HAL-common

-The unittests for the HAL common repository.
+This are unittests for the HAL common library.